Rakshat6607/Fit_Freak/README.md

 ---

-## Milestones

-* Milestone 1: Project setup and planning
-* Milestone 2: API integration
-* Milestone 3: Search, filter, and sort features
-* Milestone 4: Deployment

----

 ## Objective

-To demonstrate JavaScript fundamentals, API integration, and UI development by building a responsive and interactive web application.
+To demonstrate JavaScript fundamentals, API integration, and UI development by building a responsive and interactive web application helping young generation to get fit by FIt_Freak.